 NOPSEMA expects to continue with the long-term building leases in Perth and Melbourne as they support the estimated employee requirements in the current market conditions.
-Additional building leases may be required if some States or the Northern Territory confer additional powers on NOPSEMA, but this is unlikely to impact on the 2018-19 forecasts.
+Additional building leases may be required if some States or the Northern Territory confer additional powers on NOPSEMA.